shadow/shadow/CODE_OF_CONDUCT.md

 posting via an official social media account, or acting as an appointed representative at an online or offline event.

+This Code of Conduct also applies to unacceptable behavior occurring outside the scope of community spaces when such behavior has the potential to adversely affect the safety and well-being of community members.
+As members of the Shadow community, we support and follow this Code while we are working on Shadow, and take care not to undermine it in the rest of our time.

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be